FranklinDM/MaterialMoon/README.md

 # Material Moon
 ![Preview](https://github.com/FranklinDM/MaterialMoon/blob/master/src/preview.png)

-A fork of [PMChrome](https://github.com/Lootyhoof/pmchrome/), which is a fork of the theme [FXChrome](https://addons.mozilla.org/en-US/firefox/addon/fxchrome/) by dkgo for Pale Moon.
+A material chrome-like theme.
+Remember the material design in the new edition of Chrome?
+Well then, they have already arrived here in Pale Moon.

-This one contains the material version of the browser and contains a different GUID so that it doesn't replace PMChrome.
+A fork of [PMChrome](https://github.com/Lootyhoof/pmchrome/), which is a fork of the theme [FXChrome](https://addons.mozilla.org/en-US/firefox/addon/fxchrome/) by dkgo.

 ## Building
 Simply download the contents of the "src" folder  and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.